Home

-Welcome to my adventurous and daily writing space!
+Welcome to my adventurous, fun and daily writing space!

-As a passionate mental health counselor, I’m here to share helpful and healthy tidbits from my life.
+As a passionate mental health counselor, I’m here to share helpful and healthy tidbits.

-I’m a recent Georgia transplant but lifelong Washington state native, a master-level organizer, a proud mom to my 5-year-old daughter Evelyn, an intermittent faster, and a struggling A-2 Spanish learner (emphasis on “struggling”).
+I’m a recent Georgia transplant but lifelong Washington state native, a master-level organizer, a proud mom to 6-year-old Evelyn, an intermittent faster, and a fervent B-1 Spanish learner.

 Music is a big part of my world, so you’ll find lyrics, band names, and song titles sprinkled throughout my posts.
 They’re little breadcrumbs from my heart to yours.